-The City operates homeowner housing rehabilitation programs for low- and moderate-income income residents.
+The City operates homeowner housing rehabilitation programs for low-to-moderate income residents, including one program funded with CDBG dollars.
 These programs help homeowners complete critical repairs to their homes.
 Many homeowners can afford their regular monthly expenses but are unable to pay for large ticket items.
 By offering 0% interest terms under deferred payment loans or grants, homeowners can maintain the affordability of their current housing.

 The City waives all building permit and inspection fees for any non-profit organization building or rehabilitating affordable housing for low- and moderate-income residents.
-This policy extends to all private contractors performing rehabilitation work under CDBG- or IHDA-funded projects.
+This policy extends to all private contractors performing rehabilitation work under CDBG or IHDA funded projects.